AI & Yoga: Simple Tips And Tricks For Yoga Teachers

-March 11, 202010 Essentials to Look for When Choosing a Yoga Teacher Training
+April 7, 202610 Essentials To Look For When Choosing A Yoga Teacher Training

-Choosing a 200, 300, or even 500 hour yoga teacher training can feel like a daunting task.
-It seems that everywhere you look a new studio is offering a version of a yoga teacher training, and the options can feel overwhelming.
-For years I have heard from students and fellow YTT graduates asking for guidance on how to pick a quality training that will deepen their understanding of yoga and prepare them to be a masterful and well prepared teacher.
+For years, I have heard from students and fellow YTT graduates asking for guidance on how to pick a quality training that will deepen their understanding of yoga and prepare them to be a masterful and well-prepared teacher.

-After years of leading yoga teacher trainings, and mentoring those that are starting their own trainings and personally navigating the new Yoga Alliance standards I have compiled a list of 10 things that should be considered when picking a yoga teacher training.
+After years of leading yoga teacher trainings, and mentoring those who are starting their own trainings and personally navigating the new Yoga Alliance standards, I have compiled a list of 10 things that should be considered when picking a yoga teacher training.

 Most people start with a 200-hour training and then when they feel like they are really steady in their teaching, they choose a 300-hour course that is in an area of learning that they are interested in, or would like to pursue further.